 1. Card Slot Replicas

 ATM skimmers make use of cunning techniques to tamper with ATM machines in such a way that it is unnoticeable.
-However, if you are at an ATM and the card slot seems bulky and rounder than usual, it might be due to a replicated slot machine installed over the real one by thieves to get hold of your credit card information.
+However, if you are at an ATM and the card slot seems bulky and rounder than usual, it might be due to a replicated slot machine installed over the real one by thieves in order to get hold of your credit card information.

 2. Displaced Pin Pad